thaind97git/react-typescript-webpack/docs/README.md

    [ yarn or npm run ] build
    ```

-2. Setup env for production mode by create new file `.env.production`
+2. Setup env for production mode by create new file `.env`

 3. Run project at build directory
    - Using pm2: `[ yarn or npm run ] start-pm2`